 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using risk-adjusted interest rates applicable to the years in which the promises are received.
-Discount amortization is included in contributions revenue.
+Discount amortization is included in contributions and gifts of cash and other financial assets.
 Conditional promises to give are not included as support until the conditions are met.
-As of June 30, 2021 and 2020, management has concluded an allowance for doubtful accounts is not required.
+As of June 30, 2022 and 2021, management has concluded an allowance for doubtful accounts is not required.